Courses

 1st year

-PhD Students have to follow the lessons on the fundamental concepts of the Course as well as to discuss a Project Work to be finalized and discussed
+We’ll introduce the Python programming language.
+The aim is to provide students with the basics of the programming language, to model and solve real optimization problems.
+Combinatorial approaches will be used to describe the problems and develop the solution algorithms.
+PhD Students have to follow the lessons on the fundamental concepts of the Course as well as to discuss a Project Work to be finalized and discussed.

 2 CFU